-BAFTA Los Angeles supports the next generation of British film and television talent through our Scholarship Program, supporting studies and further education at some of most renowned establishments in the United States.
+BAFTA Los Angeles supports the next generation of British film and television talent through our Scholarship Program, creating opportunities for exceptional British students to study at some of the world's most renowned film schools.

 BAFTA Los Angeles supports the next generation of British film and television talent

-The Scholarship Program has proved highly successful, with virtually every scholarship recipient graduating to become a working professional in the film and TV industry.
+The BAFTA LA Scholarship Program has proved highly successful, with virtually every scholarship recipient graduating to become a working professional in the film and TV industry.
 Alumni include Sacha Gervasi (Terminal, Anvil!
-The Story of Anvil) and Gil Kenan (Monster House, City of Ember).
+The Story of Anvil), Joby Harold (Awake, Edge of Tomorrow) and Gil Kenan (Monster House, City of Ember).

 Our Current Scholars

-This year's recipients are Iesh Thapar studying at Columbia University, Catherine Taylor at American Film Institute, Andrew Duncan Visser at Columbia University, Samuel Icklow at University of California Los Angeles and William Stefan Smith from Tisch School of the Arts who receives the Nigel Lythgoe Television Scholarship for a second year.
+The 2014 recipients were Iesh Thapar studying at Columbia University, Catherine Taylor at American Film Institute, Andrew Duncan Visser at Columbia University, Samuel Icklow at University of California Los Angeles and William Stefan Smith from Tisch School of the Arts who received the Nigel Lythgoe Television Scholarship for a second year.